 Sierra Nevada‘s Ovila project is a joint venture with the Trappist monastery of New Clairvaux in Vina, California.
 This project began in 2011 with the release of an Abbey Dubbel and progressed through a Saison, Quad, and a Golden.
-The dubbel is available year around, but now they’re releasing some of the old styles but with a twist.
+Now they’re releasing some of the old styles but with a twist.
 When they began this joint venture, they had to seek Vatican label approval and part of the proceeds go towards the monastery’s work in rebuilding their old chapter house which has been disassembled and brought to the US by the Hearst family.
 They intended to use the stones to build a massive mansion/castle.
 These plans eventually fell through.
-The monks now have the stones and are intendeding to rebuild their old chapter house which is originally from Spain.
+The monks now have the stones and are intending to rebuild their old chapter house which is originally from Spain.

 This newest incarnation is a Quad brewed with plums that the monks grow on their land.
 Unlike standard plums, which only contain 9%-10% sugar content, the monk’s plums contain up to 29% which makes them exceptionally rich.
 The beer is now available in 375ml bottles and limited draft.